 The University of Waterloo is a member of the Ontario Universities Program in Field Biology.
 As a member, the University of Waterloo offers Field Biology courses (modules) that are available to Waterloo students, as well as students from other universities that participate in the program.
 Waterloo students may enroll in courses offered by Waterloo, as well as field courses offered by any university that participates in the program.
 The field courses are intensive one or two week courses that typically take place away from university campuses.
-For example in 2013, Waterloo offers courses on Rain Forests and Reefs (Costa Rica), Links between Land and Reef (Andros Island, Bahamas), and Marine Mammals and Sea Birds (Huntsman Field Station, New Brunswick).
+For example in 2014, Waterloo offers courses on Rain Forests and Reefs (Costa Rica), and Marine Mammals and Sea Birds (Huntsman Field Station, New Brunswick).
 The courses involve hands on field instruction, and students are typically required to complete a small field project, usually on a topic that they have chosen in consultation with the course professor(s).
 Class sizes are typically small and enrollment in each course is limited, which provides students with the opportunity for much more interaction with the course professors than regular courses provide.
-Currently, 14 universities participate in the program and in 2013, there are 30 different field courses available to choose from.
+Currently, 14 universities participate in the program and in 2014, there are 32 different field courses available to choose from.

 Yes.
 If you take a one week field course, you will receive 0.25 Biology credits, and if you take a two week field course, you will receive 0.5 Biology credits.

 No. You will receive a BIOL 490A, BIOL 490B, BIOL 491A, BIOL 491B, BIOL 498A, or BIOL 498B credit.

 This will depend on the course that you take.
 There are different costs associated with different courses.
 Courses that require air travel are typically more expensive.
 Regardless of which course you take, a $250.00 deposit is required with your application.